 - 3. Mention against each of the following whether regular or diffused reflection will take place when a beam of light strikes.
-Justify your answer in each case.

-- (i) A polished wooden table

-- (ii) Chalk powder

-- (iii) Cardboard surface

-- (iv) Marble st one with water spread over it

-- (v) A mirror

-- (vi) A piece of paper

-- (i) Regular reflection

-- (ii) Diffused reflection

-- (iii) Diffused reflection

-- (iv) Regular reflection

-- (v) Regular reflection

-- (vi) Diffused reflection
+Justify your answer in each case. - (i) A polished wooden table - (ii) Chalk powder - (iii) Cardboard surface - (iv) Marble stone with water spread over it - (v) A mirror - (vi) A piece of paper - (i) Regular reflection as it is smooth surface. - (ii) Diffused reflection as it has irregular surface. - (iii) Diffused reflection as it has irregular surface. - (iv) Regular reflection as it has regular & smooth surface. - (v) Regular reflection as it has regular & smooth surface. - (vi) Diffused reflection as it has surface with irregularities.